 The deferment of general rates applies only to ratepayers categorised in Differential General Rates Categories 1, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 28 & 30.
 To be eligible to defer up to 50% of the general rate the applicant must:

-- own and occupy the property; and - have no overdue rates and charges on the said property; and - be the holder of a Pension Concession Card issued by Centrelink or the Department of Veteran Affairs; OR - a Repatriation Health (Gold) Card issued by the Department of Veteran Affairs; OR - a Commonwealth Seniors Health Card; OR - a Queensland Seniors Card issued by the Queensland State Government.
+- own no less than 50% of the property and occupy the property; and - have no overdue rates and charges on the said property; and - be the holder of a Pension Concession Card issued by Centrelink or the Department of Veteran Affairs; OR - a Repatriation Health (Gold) Card issued by the Department of Veteran Affairs; OR - · a Commonwealth Seniors Health Card; OR - a Queensland Seniors Card issued by the Queensland State Government.